 MTD for ITSA in practice

-For Liverpool landlords already in scope (gross rents above £50,000 from 6 April 2026), the practical changes are: digital records of every property income and expense item, quarterly updates filed within one month of quarter-end, and a final declaration replacing the old self assessment.
+If you are already in scope (gross rents above £50,000 from 6 April 2026), three things change in practice: you keep digital records of every property income and expense item, you file quarterly updates within one month of quarter-end, and a final declaration replaces the old self assessment.
 Compatible software includes FreeAgent, Hammock, Xero (with an MTD bridging tool), Landlord Studio, and others.
-The choice depends on portfolio size and whether you also run a non-property trade.
-A property accountant configures the chart of accounts so each property's profit reads cleanly, sets up bank feeds, and reviews each quarter before submission.
+The right choice depends on your portfolio size and whether you also run a non-property trade.
+A property accountant configures the chart of accounts so each property's profit reads cleanly, sets up your bank feeds, and reviews each quarter before submission.

 Services a Liverpool Property Accountant Should Offer